 Nestled away off old Topanga Canyon road in the heart of the Santa Monica mountains, lies the quaint and picturesque hidden park, Red Rock Canyon.
 This park is truly off the beaten path and is a little tricky to find, but if you are looking for an escape from the hustle of Los Angeles without going to far out, this is the place to visit for a hike.
 It's so pretty and desolate that you don't even feel like you are in LA!

 Length: 4.5 miles out and back | Level: Moderate | Duration: 2-3 hours | Elevation: 900 | Dogs: Yes on leash Parking fee: $5

 Directions to the park can be found here.

 There are a couple of trail options at the park, the main one being the actual Red Rock Canyon trail (2.5miles RT) itself which takes you to the first view of the red rock sandstone.
 Great write-up on that specific trail here.
 I chose the second option to take the trail up to Calabasas Peak, but if you have the time and the energy you can definitely fit both in.
 Calabasas Peak also connects to several other trails in the mountains here which you will see along the way, and it's the highest point on this trail providing a great workout with amazing views!

-Begin at the trailhead of Red Rock Motorway, which is right off the parking lot where you pay a small fee of $5.
-This hike isn't typically a high trafficked one, so there should be plenty of spaces to park.
+Begin at the trailhead of Red Rock Motorway, which is right off the parking lot where you pay a small fee of $5 (cash or card is fine) This hike isn't typically a high trafficked one, so there should be plenty of spaces to park.
 Otherwise, there are some areas to street park, but as this is a very quaint and quiet neighborhood I would try to avoid that.

 Quick Trail Tips: